top of page

 Diet & Nutrition, Exercise, Sound Therapy, Visual Therapies, Massages, Olfactory Therapy.

-In summary- There are therapies for each sense.
+In summary, there are therapies for each sense.

 9. Is Ayurveda regarded as a Journey of Alchemy?

-The Ayurvedic Health Counselor plays a significant role in the guidance during the process of unlocking the clients own healing powers to heal itself – in fact the body has the natural ability to heal itself – once the Ego, the illusioned mind, the seep seated habits make way for healthy choices.
+Healing is indeed not happening in an instant, as Ayurveda views healing as comprehensive as encompassing all dimensions.
+Healing happens as we are called to a Journey of transformation and transmutation.
+The Ayurvedic Health Counsellor plays a significant role in the guidance during the process of unlocking the client's own healing powers to heal itself – in fact, the body has the natural ability to heal itself—once the ego, the illusioned mind, and the deep-seated habits make way for healthy choices.

 Transformation and transmutation are Key to Expansion.